Gilgit Airport: Structure

 Because of the location of the runway in the Gilgit valley, larger aircraft can not operate at the airport.
 The airport has a 5,400ft long runway 07/25 but it is not aligned with the length of the valley that makes it hard for take offs or landings from both sides.
 Very rarely aircraft land or take from the CAA park side of the runway.
 Pakistan International Airlines currently operates ATR 42 aircraft on the Gilgit-Islamabad route.
 In the past, Fokker F-27 Friendships were used.
 Other aircraft that operate at the airport include the military Lockheed C-130 Hercules.
 In the event of a diversion or aborted landing due to bad weather, inbound aircraft typically return to Islamabad, so care must be taken to carry enough fuel for the round trip.

 A new terminal was constructed in 2014 and inaugurated by Prime Minister Nawaz Sharif.

 The airport was planned to be twice as extensive, but waterlogged ground led to half the allocated land being used for a public park, CAA Park or City Park Gilgit.

-Airport history
+History

 Gilgit historically received aircraft before partition of the Indian subcontinent.
 Even today almost the same route is used by the pilots to reach Gilgit airport.
 Weather condition and good visibility is a must for Gilgit-Islamabad flight operations.

 The airport was originally constructed in 1949, It was later upgraded in 1958 with pavement.